theboocock/yeast_single_cell_post_mapping_analysis/README.md

 see [raw_data](raw_data_processing/extract_parents_and_vatrix_hoff.sh) for the raw data processing script.

-see [pre_processing_repository](https://github.com/joshsbloom/single_cell_eQTL/tree/master/yeast/code) to access the code used to run the HMM and eQTL mapping analysis.
+see [pre_processing_repository](https://github.com/joshsbloom/single_cell_eQTL/tree/master/yeast/code) to access the code used to run the HMM and eQTL mapping analysis, from which one can obtain the genotype and gene expression matrices.

 ------------------

-see [drivelink](https://drive.google.com/drive/folders/1k9Gfg0GbuEuRVPXx5Y8WC-ZXbuWwgP5Q?usp=sharing) for the genotype and gene expression matrices, and the cell meta-data for each experiment in a simple format.

 see [R_dependencies](R_dependencies.yaml) for the R version and list of packages used for this analysis.